TUMFTM/Modular-Quasi-Static-Longitudinal-Simulation-for-BEV/Readme.md

 <h3><a ...section link code />Acceleration simulation:</h3>

 The acceleration simulation is conducted by the script [```acceleration_sim.m```](/01_Functions/simulation_functions/acceleration_sim.m).
 This function will iteratively adjust the torque of the electric machine until it is possible to reach the required vehicle acceleration time.
-Precise documentation to this function is contained in [[3]](#3).
+Precise documentation of this function is contained in [[3]](#3).

 <h3><a ...section link code />Top speed simulation:</h3>

 The top speed simulation is conducted by the script [```max_speed_sim.m```](/01_Functions/simulation_functions/max_speed_sim.m).
 This function will iteratively adjust the machine rotational speed until the desired vehicle speed can be reached.
-Precise documentation to this function is contained in [[3]](#3).
+Precise documentation of this function is contained in [[3]](#3).

 <h3><a ...section link code />Consumption simulation:</h3>

 The consumption simulation is conducted by the script [```energy_consumption_sim.m```](/01_Functions/simulation_functions/energy_consumption_sim.m).
-This function will iteratively use the derive machine characteristics (torque and rotational speed) and simulate the machine efficiency in the chosen test cycle.
-Depending from the chosen test cycle, it may happen that the machine can fulfill the vehicle speed and acceleration requirement but is not enough powerful to be used in the cycle.
+This function will iteratively use the derived machine characteristics (torque and rotational speed) and simulate the machine efficiency in the chosen test cycle.
+Depending on the chosen test cycle, it may happen that the machine can fulfill the vehicle speed and acceleration requirement but is not enough powerful to be used in the cycle.
 If this is the case, the machine will be scaled once again to ensure that the vehicle can follow the given test cycle.

 <h3><a ...section link code />Postprocessing:</h3>

-The results of the LDS can be represented as plot by calling the function [```plot_result_LDS.m```](../04_Visualization/plot_result_LDS.m)
+The results of the LDS can be plotted by calling the function [```plot_result_LDS.m```](../04_Visualization/plot_result_LDS.m)

 <h2><a ...section link code />References:</h2>